matejkvassay/llm-paper-reading/llama.md

 **By:** Meta AI

 ### Introduction
-In LLaMA paper Meta AI brought series of 7B - 65B parameter LLMs trained on open source datasets.
+In this paper Meta AI introduced series of 7B - 65B parameter LLMs trained on open source datasets.
 Main focus of the improvements is on fast/inexpensive inference.
-Therefore rather than increasing the model size in number of parameters researchers focused on improving performance by scaling up the dataset size while keeping the model reasonably small.
+Rather than increasing the model size in number of parameters researchers focused on improving performance by scaling up the dataset size while keeping the model reasonably small.

-Tradeoff between dataset and model size
+### Tradeoff between dataset and model size
-LLaMA 7B and 13B param models were trained on 1T tokens.
-Chinchilla paper (https://arxiv.org/pdf/2203.15556.pdf) evaluated the optimal number of tokens for 10B model to be only ~205B tokens.
-If the same scaling laws applied to LLaMA training dataset and architecture it means the training budget is not used optimally however there will be better performance at no additional inference costs, which seems to be valuable for large-scale applications.

-The same cannot be said about the main 65.2B parameter model, which is trained on 1.4T parameters.
-This one does follow the Chichilla recommendation - for 67B parameter model it’s 1.5T tokens evaluated as optimal.
-Unfortunately this makes interpreting the evaluation results little difficult in respect to how much is worth to invest into training budget over the Chinchilla recommendation.
+By recommendation from Chinchilla paper (https://arxiv.org/pdf/2203.15556.pdf) the optimal pre-training dataset sizes are:
+- ~205B tokens for 10B parameter model
+- ~1.5T tokens for 67B parameter model

+LLaMA is using following number of tokens for pre-training:
+- ~1T tokens for 7B and 13B parameter models
+- ~1.4T for 33B and 65B parameter models

+The recommendation was followed for the 65B model but not for 7B and 13B.
+The intent was to create as good performing model as possible with reasonable inference costs, at expense of increased training budget.

 ### Training dataset
-Training dataset is mixture of:
+Training dataset is mixture of openly available datasets:
 - CommonCrawl English
 - C4
 - GitHub code